Start your journey to healthier habits with professional support.

 For more information on the BDA, visit the BDA website: British Dietetic Association – BDA

-A registered dietitian is uniquely qualified to provide evidence-based, personalised nutrition support to help prevent type 2 diabetes.
-As regulated health professionals, dietitians assess individual risk factors and tailor dietary and lifestyle recommendations to support long-term health outcomes.
+A registered dietitian is uniquely qualified to provide evidence based, personalised nutrition support.
+As regulated health professionals, dietitians assess individual needs and tailor dietary and lifestyle recommendations to support long term health.

 Working with a dietitian offers: